terra-money/classic-core/docs/guide/installation.md

 * CPU cores: 2 or more
 * Storage: 128G or more
-* Network Bandwidth: 2.5 ~ 5Mbps (more traffic can be used at syncing up)
+* Network Bandwidth: 2.5 ~ 5Mbps (more traffic can be used while syncing up)

 ## Install Go